CO2 Injection Modeling in Saline Aquifers: Strategic Business Decisions - Successful Storage Project

 The project team must coordinate and integrate MVA program to acquire and asses the data that is generated from the dynamic models for permitting, successful operation and site closure.

-SITE CHARACTERIZATION PHASE
+MODELING IN SITE CHARACTERIZATION PHASE

 At this stage reservoir modeling is more detailed.
 It is used to optimize the design of the injection plan and forecast lifecycle risks during the project (ex: seal failure, leakage through faults or abandoned wells, and potential contamination of other resources, such as USDWs).